-Seasonal climate predictability has its scientific basis in the fact that slow variations in the earth's boundary conditions, e.g., SST, snow cover, soil wetness or vegetation, can influence global atmospheric circulation and thus global surface climate2.
-If future evolution in the boundary conditions can be anticipated, then from the knowledge of their influences on global atmospheric circulation, skillful seasonal predictions for atmospheric climate anomalies are possible.
+PREDICTIONS.
+Seasonal climate predictability has its scientific basis in the fact that slow variations in the Earth's boundary conditions, for example, SST, snow cover, soil wetness, or vegetation, can influence global atmospheric circulation and thus global surface climate.3 If future evolution in the boundary conditions can be anticipated, then from the knowledge of their influences on global atmospheric circulation, skillful seasonal predictions for atmospheric climate anomalies are possible.
 A key requirement in making successful seasonal climate forecasts, therefore, is documenting and understanding atmospheric responses to a broad range of anomalous boundary forcings.
-Because SST forcing is principle among the boundary conditions influencing atmospheric seasonal variability, we focus mainly on it in this paper.
+Because SST forcing is principal among the boundary conditions influencing atmospheric seasonal variability, we focus mainly on it in this paper.